Magnolia (film): Screenplay

 For Philip Seymour Hoffman, Anderson wanted him to play a "really simple, uncomplicated, caring character".
 Hoffman described his character as someone who "really takes pride in the fact that every day he's dealing with life and death circumstances".
 With Julianne Moore in mind, Anderson wrote a role for her to play a crazed character using many pharmaceuticals.
 According to Moore, "Linda doesn't know who she is or what she's feeling and can only try to explain it in the most vulgar terms possible".
 Anderson said that Linda's story was inspired by his own father's wife.
 For William H. Macy, Anderson felt that Macy was scared of big, emotional parts and wrote "a big tearful, emotional part" for him.

 While convincing Philip Baker Hall to do the film by explaining the significance of the rain of frogs, Hall told him a story about when he was in the mountains of Italy and got caught in bad weather—a mix of rain, snow and tiny frogs.
 Hall had to pull off the road until the storm passed.
-According to an interview, Hall said that he based the character of Jimmy Gator on real-life TV personalities such as Bob Barker and Arthur Godfrey.
+According to an interview, Hall said that he based the character of Jimmy Gator on real-life television personalities such as Bob Barker and Arthur Godfrey.
 The rain of frogs was inspired by the works of Charles Fort, and Anderson claims that he was unaware that it was also a reference in The Bible when he first wrote the sequence.
 At the time Anderson came across the notion of a rain of frogs, he was "going through a weird, personal time", and he started to understand "why people turn to religion in times of trouble, and maybe my form of finding religion was reading about rains of frogs and realizing that makes sense to me somehow".